5 Minute Read

 It’s your retirement, so you need to take charge of learning the best ways to save and invest for it.
 Then make a plan and take action!

 Not all companies provide education on retirement or financial wellness.
 But your company could.
 Do you want to be a part of the solution, and help bring a financial training program to your company?
-Visit SmartDollar.com and learn how you can help.
+Check out Dave Ramsey’s financial wellness program, SmartDollar to learn how you can help.

 A popular and dynamic speaker on the topics of personal finance, retirement and leadership, Chris Hogan helps people across the country develop successful strategies to manage their money, both in their personal lives and businesses.
 His new book, Retire Inspired: It’s Not an Age.
 It’s a Financial Number, released in January 2016 and is a #1 national best seller.
 You can follow Chris on Twitter at @ChrisHogan360 and online at chrishogan360.com.